 © EMI Music Publishing, Sony/ATV Music Publishing LLC, BMG RIGHTS MANAGEMENT US, LLC, TINTORETTO MUSIC

-Alice went back to the beginning and we did the whole song.
-The glitter kids surrounded us and cheered when we were done.
-Nicky looked happy at the adulation but embarrassed that his fans seemed so gay.
-An English guy with a bushy curly Afro and dark glasses came up to us and complimented our harmonica arrangement.
+Alice goes back to the beginning and we do the whole song again.
+The glitter kids surround us and cheer when we’re done.
+Nicky looks happy at the adulation but embarrassed that his fans seem so gay.
+An English guy with a bushy curly Afro and dark glasses comes up to us and compliments our harmonica arrangement.

-“That’s ‘cause ol’ Country don’t play guitar,” Nicky explained.
+“That’s ‘cause ol’ Country don’t play guitar,” Nicky explains.

-“Denny,” he said.
-We didn’t believe him.
-He escorted us into the club, bypassing the front door.
-We went upstairs where the band was hanging out with business people.
-I stole matches that said ‘Rainbow Room, Top of the Rox.’
-Nicky said we should sneak away, still nervous about being around so many glitter people.
+“Denny,” he says.
+We don’t believe him.
+He escorts us into the club, bypassing the front door.
+We go upstairs where the band is hanging out with business people.
+I steal matches that say ‘Rainbow Room, Top of the Rox.’
+Nicky says we should sneak away, still nervous about being around so many glitter people.

-“We’re younger than them,” I complained, not wanting to leave right away.
+“We’re younger than them,” I complain, not wanting to leave right away.

-We were met with boo’s and left quickly.
-Nicky gave the room the middle finger.
-I got embarrassed but laughed that I had already performed three times that night.
-My harmonica was a decent substitute for electric guitar.
-My roommate Bill had predicted it.
-I was going ‘all Hollywood.’
-I loved it.
+We’re met with boo’s and leave quickly.
+Nicky gives the room the middle finger.
+I get embarrassed but laugh that I already performed three times that night.
+My harmonica isn’t a decent substitute for electric guitar.
+My roommate Bill predicted it.
+I’m going ‘all Hollywood.’
+I love it.